Informatiqal/docs/docs/automatiqal-cli/variables/inline.md

 !!! warning

-    Specifying variables like this will keep the command in commands the history.
+    Specifying variables like this will keep the command in the commands history.
 Please try and do not pass sensitive (passwords, api keys, tokens etc.) data with this method.

+!!! note

+    For PowerShell please wrap the variables into double quotes.
+For example:

+    `automatiqal --file runbook.yaml -i "host=my-sense-instance.com;virtual-proxy=jwt"`